 A diet low in carbohydrates and high in fat will lead you to eat foods high in protein and fat and very few carbs per serving, which means you will be eating plenty of meat, full-fat dairy and vegetables.
 You will consume very little fruit, if any at all, and no grains whatsoever.
 Let’s start by breaking down your protein intake while on the ketogenic diet meal plan.

 How to get more protein on the ketogenic diet

 You can use this calculator to enter your information and find out how many carbs and how much protein and fat you should try to consume on the ketogenic diet.
-It all depends on your lifestyle (how active you are) as well as age, gender, etc. It is likely you will be consuming more protein than you are used to, which is not a bad thing – your dietary choices may just need some adjustments.
+It all depends on your lifestyle (how active you are) as well as age, gender, etc. It is likely you will be consuming more protein than you are used to, which is not a bad thing – your low-carb, high energy dietary choices may just need some adjustments.

 Try combining different protein sources with other food groups, such as a spinach based salad with a hard cooked egg, grilled chicken and a light oil based dressing to introduce your body to a wider variety of nutrients in one sitting.

 How to eat more vegetables on the ketogenic diet meal plan

 Veggies are low in carbs, which means you can eat half a plate full of them, literally, and still, consume fewer calories than a single serving of other types of keto-friendly foods.
 Vegetables are high in fiber, which is not only great for helping to control your appetite but is also great for your digestive system and overall health.